-The Sub-Fund's general investment approach (Sub-Fund's applicable General Asset Class Principles in combination with its individual investment restrictions) is described in the prospectus.
+The Sub-Fund's general investment approach used to achieve the Sub-Fund's investment objective (Sub-Fund's applicable General Asset Class Principles in combination with the Sub-Fund's individual investment restrictions) is described in the prospectus.

-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?